test-pipeline/orthrus/README.md

 # Orthrus [![Build Status](https://travis-ci.org/test-pipeline/orthrus.svg?branch=master)](https://travis-ci.org/test-pipeline/orthrus) [![License](http://img.shields.io/:license-gpl3-blue.svg?style=flat-square)](http://www.gnu.org/licenses/gpl-3.0.html) [![Coverage Status](https://coveralls.io/repos/github/test-pipeline/orthrus/badge.svg?branch=master)](https://coveralls.io/github/test-pipeline/orthrus?branch=master)

-Orthrus is a tool for managing, conducting, and assessing security (fuzz) testing for [autotools][1] projects.
+Orthrus is a tool for managing, conducting, and assessing dictionary-based security (fuzz) testing for [autotools][1] projects.
 At the moment, it supports Clang/LLVM instrumentation and the AFL ecosystem (afl-fuzz, afl-utils, afl-cov).
 The ultimate aim is for Orthrus to be a generic wrapper around state-of-the-art fuzz and instrumentation tools on the one hand, and disparate build systems on the other.

+NEW: The dictionary-based fuzzing feature is scheduled for the next release.

 # Installation